arc3575/Interpretable-Dimensionality-Reduction-Pipeline/README.md

 Interpretable Results – Ranked gene loadings highlighting key contributors.

 This pipeline is modular, scalable, and built for researchers and data scientists working with high-dimensional biomedical datasets.

+Legacy versions of the pipeline are stored in /older_versions for reference and reproducibility.